-We raise awareness about discrimination faced by women in criminal justice systems and promote the implementation of standards taking into account the specific characteristics and needs of female offenders and women prisoners.
+We raise awareness about discrimination faced by women in criminal justice systems and promote the implementation of standards taking into account the specific characteristics and needs of women in conflict with the law.
 We also conduct research and develop practical tools for the implementation of standards.

 - We promote the UN Bangkok Rules, a set of new international standards for the treatment of women in the criminal justice system, with international and regional organisations and national governments.